Introducing Tonbo

 As mentioned earlier, Tonbo extends beyond a traditional KV database to support reading and writing structured data.
 This capability is achieved by faithfully translating user-defined data structures into Arrow schemas.
 Tonbo leverages the features provided by Arrow/Parquet to support pushdown operations like limit, project, and filter:

-This means that Tonbo can precisely scan the data specified by the use, and skipping irrelevant data, leading to potentially more than tenfold improvements in querying efficiency when used appropriately.
-Additionally, according to compile-time type hint, Tonbo can transmute bytes read from files into user-defined data types free.
+This means that Tonbo can precisely scan the data specified by the user, skipping irrelevant data, leading to potentially more than tenfold improvements in querying efficiency when used appropriately.
+Additionally, according to compile-time type hints, Tonbo can transmute bytes read from files into user-defined data types for free.
 In many data-intensive applications, serialization overhead can account for 30% to 50% of the total load.

 Asynchronous